cholleran/Proj-programming-DA/README.md

 Section 10: Analysis of Top 5 Cancers
     - Concatenated simulation of most common cancers in males and females into a single dataframe.

-Sections 11: Scatter Plot of SImulation Results - Most Common Cancer Types
+Section 11: Scatter Plot of Simulation Results - Most Common Cancer Types
    - Scatter plot of most common types of cancers comparing numbers and types for males and females.